Updated 18 days ago | GitHub

 One-way encryption algorithms are better for passwords than two-way encryption algorithms.
 They cannot be decrypted—not by an attacker, not by staff, not even by administrators.
 If stolen, they provide the most security.

 It might seem that a password needs to be decrypted so that it can be compared against a password submitted during login.
 It is not necessary because one-way encryption algorithms operate on the principle that the same input into the same hash algorithm returns the same output.
-A website can hash a user's original password and store the result.
-When a user logins in, the website can hash the new password with the same algorithm.
+A website can hash a user’s original password and store the result.
+When a user logs in, the website can hash the new password with the same algorithm.
 If the two results match, then the password is correct.

 A good choice for a password hashing algorithm will be cryptographically secure (i.e. unbreakable) and use one-way encryption, allowing no decryption.
 Calculation speed is not an important consideration, in fact, there are some reasons to favor a slow calculation.